eliericha/ada_language_server/doc/settings.md

 ### enableExperimentalFeatures

-This option enable the use of experimental features, that are still in development and might not completely work yet.
+This option enable the use of experimental features which are still under development.